Learn - Troubleshooting

 My bank connection broke

 Open Settings and find the Linked Accounts card.
-The bank that needs attention shows a primary Reconnect button on the right of its row.
+The bank that needs attention shows a Reconnect button on its row.

 Tap Reconnect.
-Plaid opens with the bank pre-selected; sign in again.
-The Reconnect button goes away once the bank is healthy, and pulls resume the next time you tap Match on the planner toolbar.
+Plaid reopens the connection you already have, so you go straight to your bank’s sign-in.
+The Reconnect button goes away once the bank is healthy, and pulls resume the next time you tap Match Transactions on the planner toolbar.

 Reconnect did not fix it, or the app says the bank cannot be reconnected automatically

-The fix is the two-step path the toast describes: open Settings, Linked Accounts, tap the trash icon on the bank’s row, confirm Disconnect, then tap the + at the top right of the card and link the bank again from scratch.
+The fix is the two-step path the toast describes: open Settings, Linked Accounts, tap the trash icon on the bank’s row, confirm Disconnect in the Disconnect Bank dialog, then tap the + at the top right of the card and link the bank again from scratch.
 Existing transactions in your budgets are not affected; only future pulls were paused while the bank was disabled.

-The Match button is grayed out or missing
+The Match Transactions button is grayed out or missing

-Requires premium or owner access. - There are no events on the planner.
+- There are no events on the planner.
 With nothing to match against, the button is disabled.
-Add at least one item under Setup, Items so the planner has events.
+Add at least one flow under Setup, Flows so the planner has events.
+A search that hides every row has the same effect, so clear the search box.

-For Premium tiers, see Subscription.
-For the matching gate, see Matching and Resolving.
+For the matching access rules, see Matching and Resolving.

 A Reports total disagrees with the planner

 Open the Reports tab.
-The toolbar has a date-range navigator in the center and a period picker (tap the date range to switch between Weekly, Pay Period, Monthly, Quarterly, and Yearly).
+Tap the date range in the center of the toolbar to open the period picker and switch between Weekly, Pay Period, Monthly, Quarterly, and Yearly.

 Two common reasons the totals do not match: